bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

     setImmediate(callback, [arg], [...]);

-> To schedule the “immediate” execution of callback after I/O events callbacks and before setTimeout and setInterval.
+> To schedule the "immediate” execution of callback after I/O events callbacks and before setTimeout and setInterval.

     clearImmediate(immediateObject);